 Wornden, a Business Communication major who graduated in 2019, chose a variety of coursework and student activities that fit his interests and passions.

 Wornden Ly, a community college transfer student and Business Communication major/Photography minor who graduated in 2019 with his bachelor’s degree, appreciates the variety of his coursework when it comes to his long-term career goals.
 He has been able to shape his class schedule to follow his personal interests while working toward a fulfilling career.

 “I am learning to do so many things while becoming a more well-rounded person, which helps me stand out when I’m compared to students with similar majors from other schools,” Wornden says.
-“At SU we are also required to complete an internship before graduation, which gives us the opportunity to get firsthand experience we’ll need for the workforce after graduation.”
+“At Stevenson we are also required to complete an internship before graduation, which gives us the opportunity to get the firsthand experience we’ll need for the workforce after graduation.”

 In addition to finding his niche with his coursework, Wornden has found a good place within the student community, as well.

 “I’m a transfer to Stevenson, where, in addition to my classes in Business Communication, I’m part of the Men’s Tennis Team, the Photography Club, and the Asian Culture Club,” Wornden notes.
-“As a member of these organizations, I work on community service projects like Help-Portrait -which offers free portrait sessions to those who are in need.
+“As a member of these organizations, I work on community service projects like Help-Portrait, -which offers free portrait sessions to those who are in need.
 I volunteer at the Green Spring Racquet Club, teaching children with mental disabilities.
 I also help out with other university clubs and organizations that need photos.
-It’s shown me the importance of being selfless and caring about others.”
+It has shown me the importance of being selfless and caring about others.”